 - Bleeding and discharge of pus from the gums

 - The infected tooth may become dull in color

 - It may become highly sensitive to hot and cold foods

 - Over time, the microbes can cause jawbone deterioration

 - The infected tooth could loosen from its socket and eventually fall off

 The best way to treat a root canal infection is by getting rid of the infected dental pulp from the tooth.
 During the initial consultation, we will numb the affected area and open an access point through the tooth's top surface.
 Dr. Felahy determines the working length of each canal, and then cleans and shapes to receive the filling material.

 Then, we will use an inert material referred to as gutta-percha to fill the hole.
 After a few days, a ceramic crown will be fabricated and bonded to the tooth to prevent it from cracking or crumbling.

-At Sunset Oak Dental, Dr. Felahy offers a customized plan to treat a root canal infection.
-Our practice serves the dental needs of Rocklin, Roseville, and Lincoln areas with the latest dental technologies and equipment.
-Call our office at (916) 435-5111 to request your dental consultation today!
+At Sunset Oak Dental, Dr. Felahy, our Rocklin dentist offers a customized plan to treat a root canal infection.
+We are happy to serve our patients with the latest dental technologies and equipment in the areas including Rocklin 95765, Roseville 95677, Lincoln 95765, Penryn 95663, and Loomis 95650 in California.
+Call our office at (916) 435-5111 with our family dentist in Rocklin, CA, to request your dental consultation today!